SlopeTrack/Slope_Track/Readme.md

 ## News
 - (05/2025) Uploaded code and instructions for downloading and evaluating the dataset.
+- (10/2025) Updated  code for evaluating the dataset and uploaded code for training the motion model.

 ## Dataset Organization
 ~~~